jobinthompu/NiFi-Spark-Feeding-Data-to-Spark-Streaming/README.md

 # wget http://public-repo-1.hortonworks.com/HDF/2.1.1.0/nifi-1.1.0.2.1.1.0-2-bin.tar.gz
 # tar -xvf nifi-1.1.0.2.1.1.0-2-bin.tar.gz
 ```
-2) Spark, Zeppelin are Installed on your VM and started.
+2) Spark, Zeppelin, YARN and HDFS are Installed on your VM and started.

 3) Hbase is Installed with phoeix Query Server.